ochafik/sbt-scalaxy/README.md

 # Usage

-`sbt-scalaxy` currently requires sbt 0.12.x.
-If you're happily using paulp's sbt launch script (as you should), please make sure you have the following line in `project/build.properties`:
+`sbt-scalaxy` currently requires [sbt](http://www.scala-sbt.org/) 0.12.x.

+If you're happily using [paulp's sbt script](https://github.com/paulp/sbt-extras) (as you probably should), please make sure you have the following line in `project/build.properties`:

     sbt.version=0.12.1